- Christopher DiGiovanni, MD

 Our renowned surgical staff includes:

-- Anne Johnson, MD, is an accomplished surgeon and researcher who treats all foot and ankle disorders, including traumatic injuries and degenerative conditions
+- Holly Johnson, MD is an accomplished surgeon and researcher who treats all foot and ankle disorders, including traumatic injuries and degenerative conditions

-- George Theodore, MD, is Director of Foot and Ankle Sports Medicine and a nationally recognized expert in sports-related injuries and extracorporeal shockwave treatment.
-Dr. Theodore serves as a team physician for the Boston Red Sox and as a consultant to the New England Patriots and the Boston Bruins
+- George Theodore, MD serves as a team physician for the Boston Red Sox and as a consultant to the New England Patriots and the Boston Bruins

 All of our surgeons are board-certified and members of the prestigious American Academy of Foot and Ankle Surgeons.
 Our staff also includes expert orthotists, physiatrists, physical therapists and podiatrists at Mass General and our satellite facilities.
 No matter what his or her condition, every patient receives exceptional care from some of the foremost specialists in foot and ankle medicine.